 Residential and office uses do not typically generate objectionable odors, nor do they fall under any of the land uses identified by BAAQMD to cause objectionable odors.
 Localized odors, mainly resulting from diesel exhaust and construction equipment on-site, would be created during the construction phase of the project.
 These odors would be temporary and not likely to be noticed beyond the project site's boundaries.
 Odors associated with the application of paints and coatings may also be noticeable on occasion by adjacent receptors.
 Painting and coating of the project would occur during daytime hours only, would be localized, and would be generally confined to the project site.
 These odors would also be temporary.
-Operation and maintenance of the project would require the use of cleaning supplies, maintenance chemicals, and herbicides and pesticides for landscape maintenance, and occasional operation of the proposed emergency diesel generator.
+Operation and maintenance of the project would require the use of cleaning supplies, maintenance chemicals, and herbicides and pesticides for landscape maintenance.
 Any odors generated by the use of these materials would be both temporary and highly localized.
+Therefore, the project would not result in other emissions (such as those leading to odors) adversely affecting a substantial number of people.